hiki7/student_manage_system/README.md

 - Role-based permissions for admins, teachers, and students.
 - API documentation with Swagger.
 - Asynchronous tasks with Celery and Redis.
+- Redis for caching to optimize application performance.
 - PostgreSQL as the database backend.
 - Nginx as the web server for serving the application.